-- Direct payments for childcare is a factsheet published by SNIPS which explains how working parents of disabled children or young people may be able to to get direct payments to cover the additionality element of childcare (e.g. the cost of 1:1 support in a childcare setting).
+- Direct payments for childcare (2017) is a factsheet published by SNIPS which explains how working parents who struggle to find childcare for their disabled child may be able to to get direct payments for childcare.
+Download an application form

 - Guide to childcare for children with special educational needs and disabilities: This guide, published by the Family and Childcare Trust, offers tips on choosing the right childcare, explains what your rights are, and tells you how to access financial support.